Hunter McKay: Storylines

 Hunter arrived in New Zealand with sister, Sophie (Kimberley Crossman), in December 2006 and instantly got in trouble with airport security, much to parents Callum (Peter Mochrie) and Justine's (Laurie Foell) anger.
 He had a brief fling with Scarlett Valentine (Nicole Thomson) but started to bully her, resulting in Scarlett attempting to murder Hunter.
 Hunter began to get bullied by gay schoolboy – Nate (Damien Harrison), who had a crush on him.
 He started a controversial relationship with Nate's mother Tess (Anita Torrance) which ended when he proposed.
 In 2008, Hunter used the fake death of Justine (Lucy Wigmore) to guilt Morgan Braithwaite (Bonnie Soper) into a relationship.
 His attempts at a career in modelling abruptly ended in 2009 when he realised the huge drug culture in the industry, and he briefly dated nurse Aroha Reed (Geneva Alexander-Marsters) before joining medical school to become a doctor.

 In 2010, Hunter briefly dated Tracey Morrison (Sarah Thompson) before getting stabbed with a needle by a drug addict.
 Faced with possible HIV, Hunter was outcast by his colleagues and when he was stabbed by a thug in May, he finally discovered he did not have the disease.
-He started to date Penny Rourke (Carolyn Dando) but learnt she was a murderer and turned her into the police.
+He started to date Penny Rourke (Carolyn Dando) but learnt she was a murderer and turned her in to the police.
 In 2011, Hunter started to date Jill Kingsbury (Natalie Medlock), but stress and competition with rival Paige (Rachel Foreman) caused Hunter to take ADHD medication.
 He found himself increasingly reliant and started taking harder drugs when Jill left him for Callum.
 Hunter was eventually dropped from medical school and Jill ended up dead when Hunter robbed a pharmacy for drugs.
 Struggling to cope with sobriety, his awaiting trial, and disappointment from Callum, Hunter departed to Hastings to attend rehab in March 2012, finally on good terms with his father.